microsounds/kagami/readme.md

 An example configuration is provided so you can get started.

-# Metadata and Indexes
+# Dynamic Indexes
-You can include inline metadata in your markdown files containing publishing information, such as creation date or date of last modification.
-A date timestamp takes the form `<!--label XXXX/XX/XX-->` where the date can be any valid date string accepted by GNU date.
+Markdown files can contain metadata tags, such as creation date or time of last modification, which take the form `<!--label XXXX/XX/XX-->` where the date string can be any valid human readable date understood by GNU date.

-If a particular directory has an `index.md`, the resulting webpage will feature a list of all other webpages in the same directory sorted by creation date appended after your content.
+If a particular directory has an `index.md`, the resulting webpage will feature a dynamic list of all other webpages in the same directory sorted by creation date appended after your content.

 Omitting date information lets you exclude files from this index.